Home Remedies to Get Perfect Feet

 In addition to the aforementioned tricks, these remedies are great for showing off your beautiful perfect feet all year round:

 - Exfoliate your feet with a special cream.
 Just take whatever lotion you use and add two tablespoons of sugar.
 Massage your heels with this preparation.
 The friction will eliminate dead cells.

 - Bananas have curative powers for your feet.
 Just beat two bananas in a blender until you get a paste.
 Put it on your heels after showering.
 Leave it on for 10 minutes and remove it with warm water.
 Repeat this process once a week.

 - Vegetable oil: You may not like the feeling at first, but you should keep in mind that it’s very effective for dry or cracked feet.
 Once you wash and dry them well, put your feet in a bowl with hydrogenated oil.
 Wear thick socks all night.
 Remove dead cells.
 You can do it three times a week.

-- A lemon juice and vaseline is an amazing remedy for dry and cracked feet.
+- Lemon juice and vaseline amazing remedies for dry and cracked feet.
 After washing them, put this mixture on.

 - Mix two handfuls of salt with three tablespoons of avocado oil and two drops of mint oil.
 Massage this on your feet for three minutes and then put them in warm water to completely remove it.
 Besides getting rid of callouses, you will prevent bad odor.

 Images courtesy of Pacdog, Derek Gavey, Aussiegall, Tobias Lindman, Courtney Rhodes.